-The number of midwifery schools in the United States is steadily increasing as women gain experience with the midwifery model of care.
+The number of midwifery schools in the United States is steadily increasing as families gain more experience with the midwifery model of care.
 Some schools are approved by the state in which they reside to grant degrees.
 Some schools, such as Nizhoni Institute of Midwifery, offer diploma or certificate programs.
 Some schools and programs are accredited by the Midwifery Education Accreditation Council (MEAC).
 Other midwifery schools hold neither state approval nor MEAC accreditation.

 In the United States there are two types of recognized educational accreditation from the United States Department of Education: specialized accreditation and institutional accreditation.
 Specialized accreditation is awarded to programs within institutions or to professional schools.
 Institutional accreditation is awarded to colleges and universities.
 Institutional accreditation is granted by one of six recognized regional accrediting commissions: the New England Association of Schools and Colleges; the Middle States Association of Colleges and Schools; the North Central Association of Colleges and Schools; the Northwest Association of Schools and Colleges; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.
 These accrediting bodies are recognized by the United States Department of Education (DOE) and the Council for Higher Education Accreditation (CHEA).
 Major universities in the United States are accredited by one of the six recognized accrediting commissions and attendance at a regionally accredited college or university significantly facilitates the recognition of degrees and credit transfers.